Yakkay0/censorship-auction/README.md

 # censorship-auction

-This app let other users censorship my Headings using tokens
+This app let users create Headings and censorship other's Headings using Ether